 The SCBF Board consists of 10 – 12 directors, with representatives from SNCC not having a majority.
 Directors typically serve a 3 year term, and are recruited from across the community.
 They are appointed by the directors and approved by SNCC.

-Since its formation, SCBF has begun receiving additional funds from SSE plc in respect of the Dunmaglass Wind Farm.
-It also administers funds from MEG Renewables for the Farr Hydro Scheme.
+Since its formation, SCBF now also receives contributions from SSE for the Dunmaglass Wind Farm and ENECO for the Moy Wind Farm.
+It also administers funds from the Forestry Commission for the Farr Hydro Scheme.
 In 2014/15, it administered funds worth approximately £1.5 million.